 From 2013-2015, Experimental Civics founder Sarah Sharif worked with Sierra Club in the fight for clean air, leading communities in Texas, Arkansas, and Oklahoma to engage in community days of action and encouraging legislation in support of clean air.

-Sarah assumed two positions (IT PM & Director of ATX Hack for Change) within Information Technology at St. Edward’s University, where she bridged the large gaps between technology, communities, education, nonprofits, and human-centered design from 2015-2018.
+Sarah assumed the positions of IT PM & Director of ATX Hack for Change within the St. Edward’s information technology department, where she helped bridge technology, education, nonprofits, and the community through human-centered design from 2015-2018.

 Design Thinking / Ideation

-Problem-solving needed to be catapulted in a refreshing direction.
-Sarah completed Design Thinking workshops at Harvard, attended countless social innovation sessions from NYU Stern to SXSW, and began to craft her own magical style for success.
+Inspired to re-think problem-solving, Sarah completed Design Thinking workshops at Harvard, attended countless social innovation sessions from NYU Stern to SXSW, and began developing her own strategies for fostering innovation and empowerment.